Articles

 The ATO publishes information about the process – and prominently disclose that they are unable to provide advice to taxpayers as to what they should or should not salary package (sacrifice) in their individual circumstances.
 Nevertheless, the information they provide is invaluable, if wordy.
 (We have extracted relevant information and published the ‘slightly’ shorter version.)

-The significant first criterion is that only income that is yet to be earned can be sacrificed: once you have earned an amount (accrued holiday pay, declared bonus, long service leave etc) you cannot in retrospect, expect to ‘sacrifice’ that amount.
+You should be aware that it is only income that is yet to be earned that can be sacrificed.
+Once you have earned an amount (accrued holiday pay, declared bonus, long service leave etc) you cannot retrospectively ‘sacrifice’ it.
 (The ATO information makes that point early in their guide – ignore that feature at your taxation peril.)

 Limitations to Salary Sacrificing arrangements